When it comes to enterprise resource planning (ERP) systems, the search for the right solution for your business can prove quite daunting.

 When data is located across different sources and retrieved by different department staff, it makes it nearly impossible to gather up-to-date data quickly.

 Or to put it bluntly, if your business is running multiple systems that don’t ‘talk’ to each other, how will you quickly gather information for decision-making?

 There's a problem with rising costs due to inventory wastage.
 You have an idea, but the information isn't clear enough to pinpoint where it’s coming from in your supply chain, nor what measures you can take to stop it.
 At best, you make a guesstimate.

 When you can’t confidently assess and make decisions quickly, it’s a sign your SME is due for much-needed systemic overhaul.

 Knowing what ERP systems can do is one thing; understanding how they benefit your company is something else altogether.

-There are ERP users who complain about how their ERP software doesn’t give them the expected benefits.
-They feel let down by promises made by vendors; more so because they’re from SMEs where every dollar invested matters.
+Some ERP users complain about how their ERP software doesn’t give them the expected benefits.
+They feel let down by promises made by Singapore vendors, more so because they’re from SMEs where every dollar invested matters.

 When you trace their dissatisfaction's root cause, it usually points to one or more of the following: